Local Governments Overview

 - View the Local Government Toolkit for guidance and resources for local government staff.

-Local role in license approval process
+Local role in cannabis business license approval process

-Local retail registration
+Local retail registration for cannabis and hemp businesses

+- Paid a registration fee or renewal fee to the local government.
 Initial registration fees collected by a local government may be $500 or up to half the amount of the applicable initial license fee, whichever is less.
 Renewal registration fees may be $1,000 or up to half the amount of the applicable renewal license fee, whichever is less.

-- Is found in compliance with state law and local ordinances
+- Is found in compliance with state law and local ordinances.

-- Is current on all property taxes and assessments for the proposed retail location
+- Is current on all property taxes and assessments for the proposed retail location.

 Compliance checks

 Local governments must conduct compliance checks for cannabis and hemp businesses holding retail registration at least once per calendar year.
 These checks must verify compliance with age verification procedures and compliance with any applicable local ordinances.
+A process for submitting compliance check information to OCM is under development.

 Local government complaint process